OxygenCobalt/Auxio/info/FAQ.md

 ## Where can I download Auxio?

-Currently, its available on the [IzzyOnDroid F-Droid repository](https://apt.izzysoft.de/fdroid/).
-I still want to make some changes and get feedback before I submit it to the mainline F-Droid repository, but it will arrive there eventually.
+Auxio is available on the [F-Droid](https://f-droid.org/en/packages/org.oxycblt.auxio/) repository.

 ## Can I translate Auxio to my native language?

 See the [Translations](https://github.com/OxygenCobalt/Auxio/issues/3) issue for guidance on how to create translations and submit them to the project.
-Any contributions are appreciated.
+Any contributions are appreciated and tend to always be accepted.

 ## How can I contribute/report issues?